Ionization energy in periodic table

 - Oxidation number of elements

 Electrons are raised to higher energy levels by the transfer of energy from external sources.
-But if energy transfers to electron sufficient, electrons go fully out of the influence of the nucleus of atoms.
+But if energy transfers to electrons sufficiently, electrons go fully out of the influence of the nucleus of atoms.
+Ionization energy can be represented by the following equation,

 For the conversion of electron volt to joule, first, we define electron volt.
-The energy required by an electron falling through a chemical potential difference of one volt is defined as an electron volt (eV).
+The energy required by an electron falling through a chemical potential difference of one volt is called an electron volt (eV).

 = (1.6 × 10−19 coulomb) × (1 volt)